 In preparing for colder weather, trees rely on photoperiod, which is the amount of unbroken darkness they receive, to indicate when to begin the transformation.
 As the amount of nighttime darkness increases, the transformation toward winter begins.

 Which Colors and Why

 Reds, blues, and purples, in plants are called anthocyanins and are created as a response to sunlight (think of blue being also called cyan).
 Anthocyanin colors function as solar protection, aiding in filtering sunlight to protect the plant from sun damage.
-These plants tend to be the most showy in fall.
-A great example of bright anthocyanins are Red Oaks, such as a Red Oak near the parking lot.
+These plants tend to be the showiest in fall.
+Great examples of bright anthocyanins are red oaks, such as a red oak near the parking lot.